RafalKucharskiPK/ComplexSocialSystemsCourse/README.md

 ---

-This course introduces social component into formal analysis.
+This course introduces a social component into the formal analysis.
 We work with data, models and algorithms which describe _human behaviour_.
 By definition non-deterministic, heterogeneic and adaptive - this is core element common to all the addressed problems.

-Understanding how a single human behaves is already a challenge, understanding how people (family, group, society, nation, etc.) behaves is even more challenging, when information, perception, learning and adaptation the system becomes complex.
-Importantly here we do not take perspective of _social sciences_ - this course is intended to mathematicians, physics, data scientists, AI/ML engineers and computer scientists - thus we always rely on hard empirical (big) data, statistical models, verified theories and frameworks.
+Understanding how a single human behaves is already a challenge, understanding how people (family, group, society, nation, etc.) behaves is even more challenging, when information, perception, learning and adaptation kick-in the system becomes truly complex.
+Importantly here we do not take the perspective of _social sciences_ - this course is intended for mathematicians, physics, data scientists, AI/ML engineers and computer scientists (BA/MA/PhD students) - thus we always rely on hard empirical (big) data, statistical models, verified theories and frameworks.

+---

 > Rok 2022 - wiosna - sprawy organizacyjne: